5 App Myths Debunked

 Just because you started a blog doesn’t mean people will visit it.
 Just because you wrote a book doesn’t mean people will read it.
-The same applies to apps: Just because you built an app and listed it on all the app stores doesn’t mean people will download it.
+The same applies to apps.
+Just because you built an app and listed it on all the app stores doesn’t mean people will download it.
 With nearly a million apps out there, your app is on its way to app oblivion the moment you conceptualize it if you don’t implement an effective marketing plan.
 Building an app is just half the battle.
 Whether you hire a marketing team or go the DIY route, apps need to be marketed if you want it to be successful.
 Like with any business, you won’t make any money if no one knows you exist.
 After all, when you’re managing an app, you’re managing a business – so treat it like one.
 Blue Label Labs has an in-house marketing team that will ensure your hard-earned efforts don’t go to waste when no one knows about your app.

 2. Only games and social apps make it big.